Skip to content

 700 km. from Paris, 270 from Lyon via A7 and N7.
 Marseille International Airport.
 St Charles railway station (3h from Paris)

-Discover the beautiful city of Marseille, capital of Provence
+Discover the superb city of Marseille, capital of Provence

-A city of contrasts, with its old quarters (Le Panier near the old port), its luminous corniche facing the sea, its wild calanques plunging into deep-blue waters along 20 km of coastline as far as Cassis, Marseille's economic role in Provence is one of its most important.
-To discover its baroque beauty and soak up its personality, don't hesitate to leave the heart of the city center: each district (there are over 100) is a little Provencal village, with its church, its plane trees, its boulodrome...
+A city of contrasts with its old quarters (Le Panier near the old port), its luminous corniche overlooking the sea, its wild creeks plunging into the deep blue waters along 20 km of coastline as far as Cassis, Marseille shines over Provence through the economic role it plays there.
+To discover its baroque beauty and soak up its personality, don't hesitate to leave the heart of the city center, each neighborhood (there are more than 100) is a small Provençal village with its church, plane trees, bowling alley...

 Here are our favorite neighborhoods: